 Did your computer fail to open a GZ file?
 We explain what they are used for and recommend software that we know can open or otherwise handle your .GZ files.

+A .GZ file is a GZip Compressed Data file.
 The .gz file extension is given to Gnu Zipped file archives.
-This file format was developed by the Gnu Project for use on Unix operating systems in order to compress large files.
+The Gnu Project developed this file format for use on Unix operating systems to compress large files.
 For example, if you have a file that you would like to send via email, the GZ file format would allow you to compress it into a much smaller file.

 GZ archive files are compressed using the GNU (Gzip) compression algorithm.
 The .gz files can contain one file only.
 If you want to include multiple files in a GZ file, you first need to "combine" them using an archive tool like TAR.
 That will create a .tar.gz or .tgz file.